varun997vn/systematic_trading/docs/docs/systematic-trading/trader.md

-Here is a **clear, concise, and developer-friendly documentation** for your `Trader` class.
-It keeps all the conceptual knowledge intact while removing noise and avoiding overwhelm.

----

 # **📘 Trader Class — Documentation**

 The `Trader` class provides a complete pipeline for loading market data, applying trading strategies, and generating consolidated trading signals.
 It acts as the orchestrator between data ingestion (`DataManager`) and multiple plug-in strategies (`Strategy`).

 ---